cailleach1310/ares-marque-plugin/README.md

 ### Webportal view of the marque management house route
 ![courtesan-management-house](/images/courtesan_management_house_route.PNG)

 Here we have the view for a single house.
-It could be an option to make this available to house leaders such as dowaynes and seconds, if the game philosophy aims at granting more responsibilities to players.
 For now, this view is limited to admin and coder roles.
+It could be an option to make this available to house leaders such as dowaynes and seconds as well.
+Maybe something to be tackled in the next version.

 ## Prerequisites
 The marque plugin relies on the fact that 'Courtesan' is set up as a faction (group), and that ranks 'Novice', 'Adept', 'Courtesan', etc have been defined to that faction.
 When moving on from novice to adept rank, the marque will be started.
 When the marque is complete and has been acknowledged, the rank will change to (fully marqued) 'Courtesan'.
-Please make sure to add availaible courtesan houses and salons to the faction 'House', as **marque/list** and the webportal courtesan management pages will need this for their output.
+Please make sure to add availaible courtesan houses and salons to the group 'House', as **marque/list** and the webportal courtesan management pages will need this for their output.

 ## Installation
 In the game, run: plugin/install https://github.com/cailleach1310/ares-marque-plugin